 For five years?

 That’s how long people had been begging one of the local High School teachers in Great Britain to come and solve their foreign wars problem for them.
 Single-handedly, evidently.
 (What is wrong with this picture?)

-I mean, extrapolate that into people nagging McGonagall (whose time at school certainly overlapped Riddle’s before Rowling pulled another; “Ha, ha, fooled you!” and suddenly jettisoned her statement that McGonagall was about 70 at the end of GoF, and, out of left field, rewrote Minerva’s history to post on Pottermore retrofitting her a couple of decades younger) to solve their Tom Riddle problem and see how well it plays.
-The whole concept is just so wrong on so many levels it makes my brain hurt.
+I mean, extrapolate that into people nagging McGonagall to solve their Tom Riddle problem and see how well it plays.
+The whole concept is just so wrong on so many levels it makes my brain itch